dropbox/nsot/docs/development.rst

 Adding New Web Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding new web dependencies are done through bower:

 .. code-block:: bash

-    # Install lodaash, updating bower.json with the new dependency
+    # Install lodaash, updating package.json with a new dependency
-    $ bower install lodash --save
+    $ npm install lodash --save

-Unfortunately, bower doesn't have a shrinkwrap/freeze feature so you'll
-want to update the version string to make the version explicit for repeatable
-builds.
+    $ npm shrinkwrap --dev

-We make use of bower's "main file" concept to distribute only "main" files.
+We use npmfiles to  distribute only "main" files.
 Most packages don't consider consider the minified versions of their project to
 be their main files so you'll likely also need to update the ``overrides``
-section of ``bower.json`` with which files to distribute.
+section of ``package.json`` with which files to distribute.

 .. _versioning: